google/zetasql/docs/one-pager.md

 `UNNEST` destroys the order of elements in the input `ARRAY`.
-Use the optional `WITH OFFSET` clause to return a second column with the array element indexes (see following).
+Use the optional `WITH OFFSET` clause to return a second column with the array element indexes.

 For several ways to use `UNNEST`, including construction, flattening, and filtering, see [`Working with arrays`][working-with-arrays].